thadler/LazyLuna/README.md

 ## License and Use
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-If the code was helpful to you please cite[my paper](https://www.nature.com/articles/s41598-022-10464-w).
+If the code was helpful to you please cite [my paper](https://www.nature.com/articles/s41598-022-10464-w).